 Each September the group publishes a journal called Worthy History.
 These journals contain a variety of local history articles written by members of the group and others.
-The 19th Worthy History has recently been published!
-In order to help researchers find information within all the editions the Chairman, Peter Finn, pulled together a thorough index.
+In order to help researchers find information within all the editions there is an index which is updated each year.
 To view this index please see the section on "Records and Research."

 The first book published by the group was A History of the Worthy Villages, edited by Peter Finn and Pamela Johnston.
 It was published in 1999 and is no longer in print however it is available to buy on CD.
 More recently David Johnston published Saints and Pilgrims: The Story of St. Mary's Church, Kings Worthy (available from St. Mary's Church) and Peter Finn published The Saxon Church of St. Swithun at Headbourne Worthy (available from the Worthys Local History Group.)